jvanstraten/fletcher_streams/README.md

 ### Parameterization

-The signals that belong to an OpenTide stream are uniquely determined by the following parameters:
+The signals that belong to an Tydi stream are uniquely determined by the following parameters:

+ - $E$: the bit-width of each data element; that is, the sum of the bit widths of the data fields.
+Bounds: $E \in \mathbb{N}$.

  - $N$: the number of data elements in the data signal.
 Bounds:
    $N \in \mathbb{N}, N \ge 1$.

- - $M$: the bit-width of each data element; that is, the sum of the bit widths of the data fields.
-Bounds: $M \in \mathbb{N}$.

  - $D$: the dimensionality of the elements relative to a batch.
 Bounds:
    $D \in \mathbb{N}$.